estuary/flow/site/docs/reference/Connectors/capture-connectors/salesforce.md

 ### Formula Fields

 Estuary is able to capture Salesforce formula fields, however, regular full syncs must be configured in order to ensure up to date formula fields.
-Given the batch processing of this connecter, if formula field values are updated in between syncs, Estuary will not be aware of any changes.
+Given the batch processing of this connector, if formula field values are updated in between syncs, Estuary will not be aware of any changes.

 In order to ensure data freshness, it is recommended that you configure your capture to regularly initiate full refreshes of your source.
 Once a historical backfill is complete, updated formula field values will be reflected within Estuary.